mohitsinghs/mohitsingh.in/pages/code/markdoc.md

 My another favorite editor was missing Markdoc highlighting, so after I finished first iteration of Markdoc grammar, I tried writing a tree-sitter parser for Markdoc.
 It was a very new and exciting thing for me.
 I did the opposite of what I did for VSCode and instead of deriving from Markdown, I injected Markdown inside Markdoc.
 With time I refined it to some extent but compared to VSCode, It was very easy and straightforward to work with.

-> This is what I like about tools, they should be easy to use with minimum effort possible.
-Allowing optional adventures is a totally separate thing that can be done in parallel.
-Unix is great example.

 ## A language Server

-I wrote a language server for Markdoc.
+Since the VSCode extension had highlights only, I decided to write language server for Markdoc.
 Initially it allowed some basic completions and formatting.
 Markdoc relies on a config file and the Next plugin for Markdoc does some magic to make it work but it changes the file a bit.

 For the language server, I decided to detect config automatically.
 I did it for Next and with help from [Ben Holmes](https://github.com/bholmesdev) of Astro team, I was able to do it for Astro.

 > Ben was second person during a decade of my Github adventure that was helpful and kind.
 The first will be [Thomas Smith](https://github.com/Thom1729).
+This kind is truly rare.

 I started writing a parser that could allow detecting partial Markdoc syntax.
 It's still in infancy but it allowed me to properly perform some analysis that I couldn't do with markdoc parser.
 My goal was to slowly build a language server in a way that requires minimal user interaction.